joaospinto/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![test image 4](images/new4.png)
 ![test image 5](images/new5.png)

-Our model classified them as being, respectively, 'Dangerous curve to the left', 'General caution', 'Yield', 'Road work', and 'Speed limit (30km/h)', corresponding to a 60% accuracy rate.
-Unsurprisingly, this is lower than the reported test accuracy (92.8%), since these images were acquired and preprocessed differently (although I did apply my preprocessing pipeline on them).
+Our model classified them as being, respectively, 'Slippery road', 'General caution', 'General caution', 'Road work', and 'Speed limit (30km/h)', corresponding to a 60% accuracy rate.
+Unsurprisingly, this is lower than the reported test accuracy (92.6%), since these images were acquired and preprocessed differently (although I did apply my preprocessing pipeline on them).
+Moreover, one of the images (the third, actually contains a pretty visible 'Priority road' traffic sign in the back), which makes it hard to classify.
+The main visible sign in the picture, 'Yield', scored second.

 These images were obtained from Google Image Search, cropped using ImageMagick, and resized to `32x32` using OpenCV's `cv2.INTER_AREA` interpolation algorithm.

-Interestingly, we classified the hardest example correctly: the third image actually contains a second traffic sign in the background!

 The most significant logits for each of these images were as follows:
-1) 'Dangerous curve to the left', 'Slippery road', 'Pedestrians', 'Right-of-way at the next intersection', and 'Traffic signals' (notice that the right label scored second);
+1) 'Slippery road', 'Dangerous curve to the left', 'Right-of-way at the next intersection', 'No passing', and 'No passing for vehicles over 3.5 metric tons';
-2) 'General caution', 'Pedestrians', 'Right-of-way at the next intersection', 'Traffic signals', and 'Road narrows on the right';
+2) 'General caution', 'Pedestrians', 'Traffic signals', 'Road narrows on the right', and 'Right-of-way at the next intersection';
-3) 'Yield', 'General caution', 'No passing', 'Keep right', and 'No entry' (note that the background sign, 'Priority road', does not appear here);
+3) 'General caution', 'Yield', 'Keep right', 'No entry', and 'Traffic signals' (note that the background sign, 'Priority road', does not appear here, and that the right label appears second);
-4) 'Road work', 'Right-of-way at the next intersection', 'Beware of ice/snow', 'General caution', and 'Pedestrians';
+4) 'Road work', 'Right-of-way at the next intersection', 'Beware of ice/snow', 'Pedestrians', and 'General caution';
-5) 'Speed limit (30km/h)', 'Speed limit (80km/h)', 'Speed limit (20km/h)', 'Speed limit (100km/h)', and 'Speed limit (50km/h)' (note that all of these are completely off).
+5) 'Speed limit (30km/h)', 'Speed limit (20km/h)', 'Speed limit (50km/h)', 'Speed limit (80km/h)', and 'End of speed limit (80km/h)' (note that all of these are completely off).

+The corresponding probabilities were, respectively:
+1) [ 0.53674084,  0.41021359,  0.02243277,  0.02100401,  0.0096088 ]
+2) [ 9.99872804e-01, 8.41284491e-05, 2.00139748e-05, 1.63100704e-05, 6.68842631e-06 ]
+3) [ 0.38586387, 0.2144867, 0.21113734, 0.10630795, 0.08220422 ]
+4) [ 0.8433997, 0.14994322, 0.00324018, 0.00172584, 0.00169102]
+5) [ 0.42959258, 0.30500275, 0.10066373, 0.08846615, 0.07627483]

 ## Visualizing the first convolutional layer
-You may find the outputs of all the filters present in the first convolutiona layer below, when fed a randomly selected image from the training set (in this case, a 'Keep right' sign):
+You may find the outputs of all the filters present in the first convolutional layer below, when fed a randomly selected image from the training set (in this case, a 'Keep right' sign):
 ![visualization of filters](images/filters.png)